gayu-thri/Online-Sports-Turf-Playground-Booking-System/README.md

 # Online Sports Turf Playground Booking System
- An application developed using Python Flask framework
+ An application developed using Python Flask.
+A simple framework for building complex web applications.
 ## Modules

 The system comprises of 3 major modules with their sub-modules as follows: